OdinGrimnir666/countryInfo/README.md

-Certainly!
-Here is a comprehensive README file that includes overall project documentation, service details, and how to get started with the application.

 Angular Country Information Application
 This Angular application provides information about countries and public holidays.
 It interacts with a backend API to fetch data related to countries, including a list of available countries, details about specific countries, and public holidays for various years.